BBVA/mist/mist/catalog/ping/README.rst

 Output parameters
 -----------------

-- result: string with values "Ok" or "KO".
-Ok if ping reached target, "OK" otherwise.
+- result: string with values "Success" or "Error".
+"Success" if ping reached target, "Error" otherwise.
 - console: raw text with console output of the command

 Tools and services